-The Rheem® Heavy Duty Electric water heater model you have chosen can be installed indoor or outdoor and is either a 50 litre or 315 litre model.
-The 50 litre has three heating units and the 315 litre has either three or six heating units.
+The Rheem[®] Stainless steel heavy duty Electric water heater model you have chosen can be installed indoor or outdoor and is 315 litre model and the 315 litre has three heating units.

-Water is stored in a vitreous enamel lined steel cylinder and heated by either 3 or 6 electric immersion heating units.
+Water is stored in a stainless steel cylinder and heated by 3 electric immersion heating units.
 The temperature is controlled by thermostats.
 Automatic safety controls are fitted to the water heater to provide safe and efficient operation.